Sorry. This form is no longer available.

 Mr. Rothenberg received an undergraduate degree in Classics from Princeton University and currently lives in New York City.

-He joined DailyMail.com from BuzzFeed where he was President & Chief Operating Officer, responsible for business management, company operations, finance, and social advertising operations.
+He joined DailyMail.com from BuzzFeed where he was President & Chief Operating Officer, responsible for business management, company operations, finance, and social advertising operations from 2010 to 2014.
 Under his leadership, BuzzFeed became a global and profitable social advertising business working with over half of the top 100 brands.
 He grew the company from 15 employees to over 500.
 In 2012, Steinberg was named one of AdAge’s Media Mavens.

 Steinberg was previously Strategic Partner Development Manager on Google’s SMB (small medium business) partnerships team.
 As a high schooler, he was an intern in Walt Disney Imagineering’s research and development group.